ajh1143/ajh1143.github.io/_posts/2017-10-24-hyptestingbasics.md

 title: Hypothesis Testing - A Primer
 ---

-Hypothesis testing is a powerful metric for scientists and analysts alike.
+Hypothesis testing is a powerful methodology for scientists and analysts alike.

 Thankfully, it is a fairly straightforward endeavor, which I've outlined below.